ClouDesire/docusaurus/docs/onboarding.md

 Then, click on the "Create New Plan" button at the top right of the screen.
 You can now create your product plan.

 If you have already created a plan and you want to edit you can do it by selecting a specific Plan, and clicking on the "Edit" button.
-A popup will show up, similar to the one in the following picture:
+A pop-up will show up, similar to the one in the following picture:

 ![Vendors Control Panel: Edit Product page - Plans - details](/img/docs/control_panel_edit_product_plans_details.png "Vendors Control Panel: Edit Product page - Plans - details")